ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Mercury-Heliox.md

 ![](mercury_heliox_ramp_example.PNG)

-There is nothing the driver does in either SECI or IBEX which can affect these stabilities.
+There is nothing the driver does in either SECI or IBEX which can affect the stability.
 Consult cryogenics to check outer cryostat performance, PID parameters, flow rates etc.

 ### Regeneration starts when I set temperature setpoint = 0

-This is a feature of the heliox intentionally added by oxford instruments, when the device gets a setpoint of zero it interprets it as "regenerate and then cool" as opposed to just "cool".
+This is a feature of the Heliox intentionally added by oxford instruments, when the device gets a setpoint of zero it interprets it as "regenerate and then cool" as opposed to just "cool".

 This can be avoided by setting a temperature in the range 0 < T < base temperature to cool to base temp.